DavidBerdik/ResChiper/README.md

 - obfuscated bundle: the file named by `obfuscatedBundleName`
 - `resources-mapping.txt`: resource name mapping for incremental reuse
 - `<module>-duplicate.txt`: duplicate resource report when duplicate merging is enabled
+- universal APK: the file named by `universalApkName` when `buildUniversalApk` is enabled

 ## Sample Projects